Terror suspect escape is ‘catastrophic failure’, prison’s ex head of security says

 “So it’s incredibly embarrassing for the prison service but it’s not entirely surprising given what we know about what’s going on Wandsworth at the moment.”

-Professor Acheson, also a former prison governor, criticised the conditions at Wandsworth.
+Prof Acheson, also a former prison governor, criticised the conditions at Wandsworth.

 “Well, I’m afraid to say that Wandsworth, like so many of our flagship prisons, is in freefall,” he said.